Working a job in the construction industry is more dangerous than ever.

 Injured Construction Worker obtains $715,000

-Our firm has first-hand experience in the construction industry; one of our partners, Alfred Mainetti, once worked as a union apprentice bricklayer, and has intricate knowledge of the dangers and challenges that a career in the construction field can pose.
-If you or a loved one was injured on the job, we have decades of knowledge and experience in representing and obtaining justice for construction worker clients.
+Our firm has first-hand experience in the construction industry.
+As a young man, Alfred Mainetti worked as a union apprentice bricklayer, and has intricate knowledge of the dangers and challenges that a career in the construction field can pose.
+If you or a loved one was injured on the job, we have decades of knowledge and experience in representing and obtaining compensation for injured construction workers.

-In a construction, there are a number of reasons a party can be held responsible for an accident, including:
+In a construction injury case, there are a number of reasons a party can be held responsible for an accident, including:

 Inadequate fall protection